-This article explains Responsibility Assignment Matrix in a practical way.
+Responsibility Assignment Matrix: this article explains the Responsibility Assignment Matrix in a practical way.
 After reading you will understand the basics of this powerful project management tool used by management professionals.
 This article also contains a downloadable and editable Responsibility Assignment Matrix template and a free in-depth explanation video.

 What is the Responsibility Assignment Matrix or RAM?